Yun-Zou/autonomous-drone/README.md

 This workspace helps integrate many of the hardware components (Pixhawk, Nvidia Jetson Nano and Intel T265) so they can communicate together how we want.
 It also controls many of the autonomous flight features and computer vision.
 It is made up of both open-source libraries and customised self-written ones.
 The self-written ones are prepended with `monash-xxx`.

 This platform is built on top of the open-source autopilot software platform ArduPilot running the Copter version (ArduCopter).
 It's very powerful and worth reading the docs to understand it more.
 [ArduCopter](https://ardupilot.org/copter/docs/introduction.html).
 [ArduPilot with ROS](https://ardupilot.org/dev/docs/ros.html).

+There are more indepth README.md files in the individual packages if you are interested.

 To use this workspace, it is expected that you know the basics of Linux, ROS, Git and Catkin.